Hacienda Buena Vista: Legacy

 On 16 July 1994, Robert B. Gaither of the American Society of Mechanical Engineers presented a plaque to the Puerto Rico Conservation Trust designating the Hacienda Buena Vista's hydraulic turbine as a National Historic Monument of Mechanical Engineering.
 The award was given in recognition not only of the value of the turbine but also of the extraordinary work the Conservation Trust carried in its restoration.

 Later and current use

 In 1956, the government of Puerto Rico expropriated most of the lands of Buena Vista as a result of a new law to provide land to local farmers.
 Only 87 acres of land remained with the Vives, including the manor house and the water channel system.
 These 87 acres were acquired by the Fideicomiso de Conservación de Puerto Rico (Conservation Trust of Puerto Rico) in 1984.
 In 1986, the Trust restored the hacienda to much of its past glory and turned it into a museum.
 The museum opened in 1987.
 The museum is the only farm museum in Puerto Rico.
 In 1988, the Trust entirely rebuilt the coffee mill to its 1892 look.

+Hacienda Buena Vista Protected Natural Area

+The natural environment around the Hacienda Buena Vista historic district is also protected as the Hacienda Buena Vista Protected Natural Area (Área Natural Protegida Hacienda Buena Vista) also managed by the Conservation Trust of Puerto Rico as part of Para la naturaleza.
+This protected natural area, spanning across the municipalities of Ponce and Adjuntas, is centered around the Cañas River (Río Cañas) which originates high in the Cordillera Central within the area of Guilarte State Forest, and flows down to the Caribbean coast at the confluence with the Pastillo River (Río Pastillo) to form the Matilde River (Río Matilde).
+This area protects the integrity of the river and its riparian ecosystem in both natural and historic agricultural contexts, having been important for the development of the hacienda itself.
+Portions of this natural area are often visited as part of guided tours to the hacienda.